 Students may apply to the M.P.A.
-Program with or without academic background in business or accounting.
-Those students entering the program with a bachelor's degree in business normally must complete a minimum of 30 credit hours of course work.
+Program with or without a bachelor's degree in business or accounting.
+Those entering the program with a bachelor's degree in business normally must complete a minimum of 30 credit hours of course work.
 Those with backgrounds in other fields may be required to do additional work to develop expertise in the core areas of business.

 Students may apply to the program after completing a bachelor's degree.
-Admission selection is based on the evaluation of several factors, including results from the Graduate Management Admissions Test (GMAT), undergraduate performance, recommendations, and work experience.
+Admission selection is based on evaluation of factors including results from the Graduate Management Admissions Test (GMAT), undergraduate performance, recommendations, and work experience.